Facing a Vigilance Case at Work: Can I Resign and Join a Private Company Without Issues?

 anurag-kumar1

-Hello, I am working in a govt organization and things are not going well in my office.
+Hello, I am working in a government organization, and things are not going well in my office.
 There might be some vigilance case pending against me.
 Can I resign and join a private company in this situation?
 Or do I need a proper relieving letter for joining a company?

-Also, can a company block the resignation process on grounds of vigilance case or internal proceedings?
+Also, can a company block the resignation process on grounds of a vigilance case or internal proceedings?

 saswatabanerjee